 You can definitely ask!
 Note that the earlier you ask the better (by the end of October, it’s a no for almost every request).
 But, also know that I try to prioritize writing strong recommendation letters, and I can only do this for students I know well.
 If we have never had a conversation, I will typically decline your request.
 I write ~40 recommendation letters each letter writing season, and this takes a lot of time.
 So, while I hate turning students down each quarter, I have to do so to ensure that I have time to get the letters I’ve agreed to write written well.
 I know that it can be hard to find letter writers at UCSD, so I do my best to respond to email requests quickly, regardless of whether it’s a yes or a no.

 That said, during Fall 2022, I’ll be on parental leave, so my ability to write recommendation letters will be less than typical.
 I’ll prioritize writing letters for students I know particularly well.

 Can I do research with you?

 It depends - mainly on your interests and my availability (note that I’m on limited research capacity for the 2022-2023 academic year as I return from parental leave).
-I tend to mentor a few students each quarter on education-based research projects.
+I tend to mentor a few students each quarter, typically on education-based research projects.
 If you are interested in education research, we should chat.
 If you’re interested in something else, I encourage you to find someone at UCSD who’s interested in what you’re interested in, as you’ll get the most out of an experience where you’re working on something you’re interested in with a mentor who can best advise you on that topic!